CoffeePrograms/hadoop-max-value/README.md

 ```
 If it doesn't start
 ---
-Manually delete the files in the datanode (path: C:\hadoop-2.8.0\data\datanode) and type in the console:
+Manually delete the files in the datanode (path: C:\hadoop-2.8.0\data\datanode), type in the console:
 ```
 hdfs namenode -format
 ```